 Geo-health integrates spatial analysis methods and concepts with epidemiology to provide you with skills to address a variety of health and disease analyses

 Geo-Health aims to give students comprehensive knowledge and skillsets to critique and address a range of global health issues.
 Students will be introduced to a variety of topics and concepts centred around how geo-spatial information and technologies can be used for addressing health and disease.
-Three main facets of public health will be covered: health risk – understanding where and when risks are and who may be affected; health response & services – examining accessibility to healthcare and inequalities; and health communication & decision making – communicating risks and the role of digital information and tools in providing information and aiding the decision making process.
+Three main facets of public health will be covered: health risk – understanding where and when risks are and who may be affected; health response & services – examining accessibility to healthcare and inequalities; and health communication & decision making – communicating risks and the role of digital information and tools in providing information and aiding the decision-making process that include data structures and ethics.

-The course is designed for Public Health Professionals or anyone with an interest in spatial epidemiology and an interest in health and disease mapping and modelling.
+The course is designed for Public Health Professionals and Crisis Responders or anyone with an interest in spatial epidemiology and an interest in health and disease mapping and modelling.

 The Geo-Health course is organised around interactive weekly discussions and short weekly projects with a more substantial term project on a topic of your choice, due during the final week of the course (lesson 10).
 Each week you will tackle a specific health or disease problem integrating the theories with spatial data and different methods.

 Problem scenarios range across: